PolyArch/dsa-docs/Basics/Setup.rst

      $ source ./setup.sh # setup environement variables

      # Compile the entire dsa-framework
-     $ make all -j16 # Change 16 to your logical CPU cores.
-If you only use one thread it may take 2 hours.
+     $ make all -j16 # Replace '16' with the number of your logical CPU cores.
+If you only use a single thread, the process may take 2 hours.

      # Please source chipyard/env.sh manually if this is a first time build
      $ source chipyard/env.sh